 The faculty offers Intensive Slovak Language Course for those international students who want to learn Slovak language to be able to study further as regular students enrolled at study programmes offered in Slovak.
 It is also recommended for any international students who want to study in Slovakia, even if their study programmes are offered in English or German.
 Upon the completion of the course students will receive a certificate.

-The course will be organized at the Faculty of Arts and Letters, Catholic University in Ruzomberok from April 3, 2018 to June 30, 2018.
+The course is to be organized at the Faculty of Arts and Letters, Catholic University in Ruzomberok from April to June.
 Tuition fee (non-refundable) for this three-month course is 1.000 EUR.
 Classes are taught using individual approach and depending on the number of students the course usually consists of 20 lessons per week.
 Applicants need to submit a scan of a signed application form with all the attachments to email@example.com.

 Payment of the tuition fee should be made to: